Noaaan/MythicMetals/PATCHNOTES.md

 Replaced EnchantGiver with a custom ability system.
 **PLEASE NOTE that these <ins>STACK</ins> with enchantments, and ignore restrictions.**
 Tweaked the White Aegis sword texture slightly.
-Adjusted all hardness values of ores, and made ores harder to mine with the wrong tool.
+Adjusted all hardness values of ores, and made ores harder to mine with the wrong tool (especially if you have efficiency).
+Changed the Aegis blades to use their own material, so that they can be repaired with Palladium instead of Celestium.

 Banglum has recieved a **major** re-work:
 - Regular Banglum now only has Blast Padding on all pieces (Blast Protection 1)